 \section{The Econometrics Panel Data Literature}

-Although the new panel literature focuses on different estimands and settings, and emphasizes different concerns about internal and external validity, many of the methods overlap with those discussed in the earlier econometric panel data literature.
+Although the new panel literature ostensibly focuses on different estimands and settings and emphasizes different concerns about internal and external validity, many of the methods are closely related to those discussed in the earlier econometric panel data literature.
 Here we discuss at a high level some of the key insights from the earlier literature, in so far they relate to the current literature, and some marked differences between the two.
 We come back to some of the specific areas of overlap in later sections.
-We do not attempt to review this entire literature, partly because that is a vast literature in itself, but mainly because there are many excellent surveys and textbooks, including \citep{arellano2003panel,baltagi2008econometric,hsiao2022analysis, wooldridge2010econometric,arellano2011nonlinear}.
+We do not attempt to review the earlier econometric literature, partly because that is a vast literature in itself, but mainly because there are many excellent surveys and textbooks, including \citep{arellano2001panel, arellano2003panel,baltagi2008econometric,hsiao2022analysis, wooldridge2010econometric,arellano2011nonlinear}.

-First of all, by the econometric panel data literature, we mean primarily the literature from the 1980s to the early 2000s, as for example reviewed in the surveys and textbooks including \citep{chamberlain1982multivariate, chamberlain1984panel, hsiao2012panel, arellano2003panel, arellano2001panel,hsiao2022analysis, baltagi2008econometric, wooldridge2010econometric, arellano2011nonlinear}.
+First of all, by the econometric panel data literature, we mean primarily the literature from the 1980s to the early 2000s, as for example, reviewed in the surveys and textbooks, including \citep{chamberlain1982multivariate, chamberlain1984panel, hsiao2022analysis, arellano2003panel, arellano2001panel, baltagi2008econometric, wooldridge2010econometric, arellano2011nonlinear}.
 This literature was initially motivated by the increased availability of various large public-use longitudinal data sets starting in the 1960s.
-These data sets included the Panel Study of Income Dynamics, the National Longitudinal Survey of Youth, which are proper panels where individuals are followed over fairly long periods of time, and the Current Population Survey, which is primarily a repeated cross-section data set with some short term panel features.
+These data sets included the Panel Study of Income Dynamics, the National Longitudinal Survey of Youth, which are proper panels where individuals are followed over fairly long periods of time, and the Current Population Survey, which, although primarily a repeated cross-section data set, has some short-term panel features, and at the state level can be viewed as a longer panel data set.
 These data sets vary substantially in the length of the time series component, motivating different methods that could account for such data configurations.